-In this paper we propose an approach to enable faulttolerant scheduling of messages with mixed criticalities in CAN.
+In this paper we propose an efficient fault-tolerant scheduling approach for messages with mixed criticalities in CAN.

-A. Overview
+4.1 Overview

 As the original feasibility windows and original priority assignment (if any, e.g., in case of a legacy system) may not express the various FT requirements, our goal is to, first, derive new feasibility windows for each message instance $M_i^j \in \Gamma$ to reflect the FT requirements.
 Then, we assign message identifiers (priorities) that ensure the message transmissions within their new feasibility windows, thus, fulfilling the FT requirements.